wyang342/news-site-II/README.md

 The `ArticleTeaser` `component` also requires a `handleTitleClick` `prop` - the value that you provide for this should be the `handleTitleClick` `prop` that's passed into the `ArticleList` `component`.
 In other words, `ArticleList` will receive `this.props.handleTitleClick`.
 This prop will be passed into your `ArticleTeaser` components that you create.

 Will we need to pass down anything else to render out `ArticleTeaser`?
-Don't worry about this not doing anything yet.
-We'll wire it up in the next section.
+Also, don't worry about this not doing anything yet - we will wire it up in the next section.

 ## React Router